 There is a worldwide effort to detect these waves using giant laser interferometers (like LIGO) or by monitoring pulsars using radio telescopes (like NANOGrav).
 This effort had its first major success with the detection of a gravitational-wave signal by the twin LIGO observatories on September 14, 2015.
-This is the beginning of gravitational-wave astronomy.
-We are now able to percieve the universe in an entirely new way--by "listening" to the sounds of spacetime.
+This was followed with additional detections in December 2015 and January 2017.
+These events represent the beginning of gravitational-wave astronomy.
+We are now able to perceive the universe in an entirely new way--by "listening" to the sounds of spacetime.

 To learn more about gravitational waves, click on What are Gravitational Waves?
 More information about the first detection can be found at our Detection page.

 When black holes merge or other energetic cosmic events perturb spacetime, the gravitational waves they produce act as a complicated signal that encodes information about the source (like its mass, spin, and location).
 If we understand the signal well, we can pick out this information.
 Here, we'll learn how different sources produce different gravitational-wave signals, and we'll see how those signals vary with the parameters that describe the source (masses, spins, orientation, etc).